taoliuliverpool/GA/README.md

 # GA
 GA for PCCP

-main code is in 1.cpp
+Main code is in 1.cpp
+All of the submitted commands should be changed according to your HPC settings.